 Which manufacturers can participate?

 Any manufacturer of an active pharmaceutical ingredient (API) or finished pharmaceutical product (FPP) may apply for prequalification of its product(s), provided that the API or FPP is eligible for prequalification.
-At the beginning of 2016, 65 manufacturers from 24 countries had products an FPP or FPPs listed on the WHO List of Prequalified Medicinal Products and 26 manufacturers from 5 countries had an API or APIs listed on the WHO List of Prequalified Active Pharmaceutical Ingredients.
-Applicants included both generic and innovator FPP manufacturers.
+As of June 2019, 76 manufacturers from 29 countries had an FPP or FPPs listed on the WHO List of Prequalified Medicinal Products and 46 manufacturers from 6 countries had an API or APIs listed on the WHO List of Prequalified Active Pharmaceutical Ingredients.
+Fourteen manufacturers have both prequalified FPPs and APIs, meaning that 108 different manufacturers have a prequalified product or products.
+With respect to FPPs, applicants included both generic and innovator FPP manufacturers.

 Information for manufacturers who wish to participate